madcampos/madcampos.github.io/src/content/blog/2024/02/metadata-for-the-masses.md

 There are yet another set of formats to annotate our data, [Microformats](https://microformats.org/)!
 To make things even more confusing it is actually a set of evolving formats.
 So to tag your home page with user information it is good to add [`h-card`](https://microformats.org/wiki/h-card) data but also the deprecated yet still backwards compatible [`hCard`](https://microformats.org/wiki/hcard)

-I won't add an example here as it is quite similar to Microdata in the sense that it just annotates the html, but with `class` names instead of a specific property.
+I won't add an example here as it is quite similar to Microdata in the sense that it just annotates the HTML, but with `class` names instead of a specific property.
 This is mostly useful for [Webmentions](https://indieweb.org/Webmention) the [IndieWeb](https://indieweb.org/).

 ## Search and you will find